Courseiva

 Why this answer

-Options A and C are correct.
-Inheritance promotes code reuse by allowing subclasses to inherit fields and methods from superclasses.
-It also enables polymorphic behavior through method overriding.
+Options B and C are correct.
+Inheritance promotes code reuse by allowing subclasses to reuse fields and methods from superclasses, reducing redundancy.
+It also enables polymorphic behavior through method overriding, allowing objects to be treated as instances of their parent class.

 MCQeasy